Humboldt-Penguin/Mars-Magnetics-Research/README.md

 The second way is the concept of [chemical remanent magnetization (CRM)](https://doi.org/10.1016/B978-0-444-41084-9.50013-8), which is more complicated, but basically entails that water-rock interactions can magnetize rocks at temperatures below their Curie point.

-**Our research seeks to better understand and possibly quantify the extent to which each of the above methods contributed to the magnetization of Mars's crust.**
+Our research seeks to better understand and possibly quantify the extent to which each of the above methods contributed to the magnetization of Mars's crust.

-## Methodology
+## 2. Methodology

+Pre-existing spherical harmonic models of Martian crustal magnetic fields suggest that regions with evidence of hydrothermal activity have higher magnetization than average.
+However, the resolution of these models isn't high enough to fully understand what's going on.
+I'll be using the high-resolution magnetic field tracks from the MAVEN spacecraft (2014-2021) to assess the relationship between crustal magnetic fields and geolgoical features of interest.

-NASA's MAVEN satellite has a Fluxgate Magnetometer instrument that collected high resolution vector magnetic field track data from 2014-2021.
-Although there are already spherical harmonic models of the magnetic field of Mars's crust, the resolution is quite low because of interpolation and height variations in Maven's orbit.
-Still, the coarse spherical harmonic models suggest that areas that used to have lots of hydrothermal activity have higher magnetization than average.
-We will construct high-resolution, local spherical harmonic models in regions such as the Eridiania basin, and then do an inversion to pinpoint the depth of the source of the magnetic field.
+We will construct high-resolution, local spherical harmonic models around geological features of interest, and then do an inversion to pinpoint the depth of the source of the magnetic field.
 If the source is in the top-layer of the crust (<10 km), we can attribute the magnetization to CRM (water-rock interactions) since water can only penetrate so far due to the permeability of the crust.
 If the source is deeper in the crust (>10km, <100km), we can attribute the magnetization to dynamo theory.

 ### Libraries